 - local guide in Armenia

-- accomodation in first class hotels in Jordan and second class hotels in Israel and in Palestine (two-bed room with private bathroom)
+- accomodation in 4 star superior category hotels (two-bed room with private bathroom)

 - full board from the breakfast of the second day to the dinner of the seventh day (drinks not included)

 - spiritual and technical assistance throughout the pilgrimage